crdx/dotman/README.md

 It's also possible to create aliases to hostnames using `alias_host`, if the machine's name is unwelcome.

 Place this file in the root directory of the git repository where your dotfiles are stored.
-If happy with the defaults, ensure the relevant files are in the `files/` directory, otherwise specify a different one with `--base`.

 The output of `dotman build` is a shell script.
 You probably want to redirect it into a file, perhaps called `install`.

 ```
-dotman build > install
+dotman build --base $HOME/.conf > install
 ```

-This `install` script can be run from anywhere.
-It does not necessarily have to be kept alongside the relevant `files/` directory, but it makes sense.
-The author checks it into their dotfiles repository and runs it as part of the post-`git clone` procedure, and recommends this approach.

 ## Deployment